Normal opening times are between 10am and 4pm on Saturdays and Sundays. Please check this page for any change of plans before making a visit.

 Bishops’ House is a small museum with some rooms made out in jacobean style and others with cabinets of artefacts and information boards.
-The house is also a beautiful Grade II* building and for many visitors the experience of seeing the building itself this precious building and very precious example for Sheffield of a half-timbered building.
+The house is also a beautiful Grade II* building and for many visitors the experience of seeing the building itself is the highlight of their visit.
 Young families tend to spend between half an hour and an hour in the house before heading towards the playground in the park.
-Those with an interest in history or historic buildings can easily spend one or two hours looking around.
+Those with an interest in history or historic buildings can easily spend over an hour looking around.

 Being located at the top of leafy Meersbrook Park provides one of the finest views over Sheffield just a few metres away from the house.
 Bishops’ House is also on the route of Sheffield Round Walk and walkers will often pop in for a look around.